SwAeJuDiN0li/SwAeJuDiN0li/README.md

-remkaing everything
+<p align="center">remkaing everything
-might take me a while but ill do it eventually
+<p align="center">might take me a while but ill do it eventually